ajitr7220-commits/Job-Recommendation-System/README.md

 ## Ai Job Recommendation System using Resume Matching (FAISS + Sentence Transformers)
-A semantic job recommendation system that matches resume text with relevent job description using Sentence Transformers and FAISS vector search.
+##  Problem Statement
+Finding the right job based on a resume is time-consuming and inefficient.
+Recruiters and job seekers struggle to match skills with relevant roles.

+##  Solution
+This project uses semantic search with Sentence Transformers and FAISS to match resumes with relevant job descriptions based on meaning, not keywords.

 # Features